 From the gate, it was a half mile ride up to the lower ranch buildings, later called Corona Del Mar, and then two miles further up to the Glen Annie mansion, located where the Glen Annie Reservoir is today.
 In 1890, Colonel Hollister lost his precious ranch to T. B. Bishop after a long and painful court battle, the result of some sloppy paperwork by the executor of the Den estate.

 The Chicago based Crown Corporation purchased the property from the Bishop Estate in 1959, who in turn sold it to the Del Webb Corporation in 1961, who had plans to build the research park.
-After 88 years of court battles and land transactions, the Del Webb Corporation wanted the arch removed.
+After 88 years of court battles and land transactions, the Del Webb Corporation was ready to begin construction, and wanted the arch removed.
 The original site of the gate was at the corner shown above, at Coromar Drive and Hollister Avenue.